Check out the award-winning food truck working to 'drive change'

 “I felt like I came home and society gave up on me.
 If it wasn’t for Drive Change I’d be out there probably selling drugs like what I used to do, dead or doing more time,” said Vidal Guzman, a former Snowday fellow.

-Guzman now works as a community organizer with the Close Rikers Campaign, an initiative aiming to shut down Rikers Island Jail Complex and focus on “healing and rebuilding the communities where Rikers has brought suffering.”
+Guzman now works as a community organizer with the Close Rikers Campaign, an initiative aiming to shut down the Rikers Island jail complex in New York and focus on “healing and rebuilding the communities where Rikers has brought suffering.”

 Snowday, a three-time Vendy Award-winning food truck, and Drive Change are providing young people with a second chance at success and shifting the way people view recently incarcerated youth.
 The organization hopes to expand in 2018, increasing the number of fellows from roughly eight a year to 40.